coreyjharrington-sys/STM32DevBoardTestingProject/README.md

 ---

+📦 Dependencies
+🛠 Development Dependencies
+These are tools used during development and design, not required on the CI runner itself:
+- STM32CubeMX → generates firmware scaffolding, peripheral initialization code, and startup files for the STM32F103C8T6
+- KiCad → full PCB and schematic design for the custom STM32 development board

+---

+🖥️ Runner Dependencies
+These must be installed and available on the self‑hosted runner before the HITL workflow can execute:
+- Docker → builds STM32 firmware inside a reproducible container
+- STM32CubeProgrammer CLI (CubeProgrammerCLI) → flashes firmware to the STM32 board via SWD
+- Python 3.x → interpreter for running HITL test suites
+- Conda → environment manager for reproducible Python dependencies
+- Git → required by actions/checkout to pull the repository ✅ Verification Checklist
+Run these commands on the runner to confirm installation: docker --version
+CubeProgrammerCLI --version
+python --version
+conda --version
+git --version

+All commands should return valid version information.
+If any fail, install or update the missing dependency before running the workflow

+---

+🐍 Python Dependencies (via Conda)
+The Python environment is defined in environment.yml and updated in CI with: conda env update --file environment.yml --name testframework --prune

+Key libraries include:
+- pytest → functional test framework for HITL validation
+- pyserial → serial communication with the STM32 board
+- utility modules → logging, JSON parsing, device enumeration, and test orchestration

+---

 ## 🧪 HITL Test Flow (Pytest)

 After flashing the firmware, GitHub Actions triggers **Pytest** to validate real hardware behavior: